 Grant writers require excellent communication skills to create compelling grant proposals that result in funding for a project.
-Any undergraduate program that involves heavy use of writing and persuasive tactics gives grant writers the abilities they need.
-A survey of open grant writer job listings on Monster.com in August 2012 suggested that studying journalism, public relations, or marketing could also provide useful qualifications for some positions.
+Any undergraduate program that involves heavy use of writing and persuasive tactics gives grant writers the ability to practice this skill.
+Aside from the writing aspect, coursework in journalism, public relations, marketing or English programs can also provide other useful qualifications for this type of position.

 Step 2: Take Courses in Grant Writing

-Some colleges and universities offer certificate programs in grant writing, which cover beginning, intermediate, and advanced proposal writing, as well as identifying potential sources of grant funding for a project.
-These professional development certificates are designed to help novice and current grant writers attain a strong set of skills they can immediately put into practice, so the certificate programs are often offered at least partially online.
-In addition, some schools provide single classes for those who'd like a crash course on specific grant writing topics.
+Some colleges and universities offer certificate programs in grant writing, which cover beginning, intermediate and advanced proposal writing, as well as identifying potential sources of grant funding for a project.
+These professional development certificates are designed to help novice and current grant writers attain a strong set of skills they can immediately put into practice.
+These certificate programs are often offered at least partially online or as individual classes designed as crash courses on specific grant writing topics.

 Most employers require a minimum of two years of grant writing experience.
 This is the case for even part-time and temporary positions.
 In fact, prior experience seems to be more important than the discipline in which an individual has earned a degree.
-Although some employers may specify degrees in a certain field of study, such as journalism, many just ask for a bachelor's degree.
-An individual should seek out volunteer or internship work as a grant writer to gain experience while completing his or her degree.
-The more experience one can acquire during college, the better.
-If possible, one should also try to acquire experience writing grants in the industry in which he or she would prefer to work as a grant writer.
+Although some employers may specify degrees in a certain field of study, such as journalism, most only require that candidates have a bachelor's degree.
+To acquire the experience needed to gain employment, individuals should volunteer or complete internships in the field, preferably in the industry they hope to work, while completing their degree program.
+The more experience acquired during college, the more opportunities for employment post-graduation.

 Step 4: Gain Industry Experience

-In addition to grant writing experience, many employers look for grant writers who have familiarity with the industry that they are writing grants to fund.
-For instance, healthcare organizations want grant writers who understand the workings of the medical industry through professional or volunteer work.
+In addition to grant writing experience, many employers look for grant writers who have familiarity with the industry in which they are writing grants to fund.
+For instance, healthcare organizations seek grant writers who understand the workings of the medical industry, which can be gained through professional or volunteer work.
 Colleges and universities prefer grant writers with higher education industry experience.
-Many grants fund projects for nonprofit organizations, and those organizations prefer grant writers who have worked with nonprofits in other capacities, for instance, as fundraisers or publicists.
-This kind of familiarity makes it easier for writers to produce successful grant proposals.
+Many grants fund projects for nonprofit organizations and those organizations prefer grant writers who have worked with nonprofits in other capacities.
+For instance, as fundraisers or publicists.
+Familiarity with a specific industry makes it easier for writers to produce successful grant proposals.